Expanding Local Meat Markets

 “The COVID-19 pandemic has highlighted the important role that local community meat lockers play in the food supply chain,” Iowa Secretary of Agriculture Mike Naig said when announcing Iowa’s participation in the Cooperative Interstate Shipment program.
 “I am excited for these meat processors to have the opportunity to grow their businesses, move more products and access new markets.
 It also gives consumers more access to Iowa-raised and processed meat.”

 “We are looking to grow beyond what we can direct-market.
-The timing aligns for us, because presumably, we’re really going to need CID in three years.” – Ashley Noonan
+The timing aligns for us, because presumably, we’re really going to need CIS in three years.” – Ashley Noonan

 Currently, Iowa has 68 state-inspected facilities that are eligible to apply to CIS, 13 plants going through the process as of the writing of this article and six that have been accepted into the program.